Member Login

 The eradication of polio is one of Rotary’s longest standing and most significant efforts.
 In fact, it is the largest public health initiative the world has ever seen.
 And it was started by Rotarians.
 Ordinary people doing extraordinary things!

-Today, eighteen million people around the world who would have died or been paralysed are alive and walking because of the polio eradication campaign.
+Today, 2.2 million cases of polio have been prevented and twenty million people around the world who would have died or been paralysed are alive and walking because of the polio eradication campaign.

 Our district is been a strong supporter of PolioPlus for many years.
 Many clubs arrange fundraising events, often around World Polio Day on 24 October each year, some using Purple Pinkie and World’s Greatest Meal promotions.
 Our District Foundation Committee also donates a significant proportion of your District Designated Fund back to PolioPlus every year.
 In 2017, all New Zealand Districts received a total NZ$5 million payment from the NZ Government.
 This payment was divided between all NZ Districts and benefited from the Gates 2:1 matching.